 By Kiahnna D. Patton

-Kiahnna D. Patton is senior human resources business partner at Children’s Hospital Los Angeles (CHLA) and nonprofit founder.
+Kiahnna D. Patton is senior human resources business partner at Children’s Hospital Los Angeles (CHLA) and a nonprofit founder.